kalininalab/LoReMINE/README.md

 options:
   -h, --help            show this help message and exit --input_dir INPUT_DIR
-                        path to the input directory which contains all the bgcs for clustering
-  --mibig               Use this option when you want to include MiBiG BGCs
+                        path to the input directory which contains all the bgcs for clustering --mibig               Use this option when you want to include MiBiG BGCs for clustering -o OUTPUT, --output OUTPUT
-                        for clustering
-  -o OUTPUT, --output OUTPUT
                         path to the output directory which will contain the clustering output --clustering_type CLUSTERING_TYPE
                         tool to use for clustering BGCs into GCFs.
 Possible inputs are "bigslice", "bigscape" or "both" (default = both)
   -t THREADS, --threads THREADS
-                        number of threads to use, default = 1 --pfam_dir PFAM_DIR   Path to the directory where you have extracted the Pfam database.
+                        number of threads to use, default = 1 --pfam_dir PFAM_DIR   path to the directory where you have extracted the Pfam database.
 Please provide the complete path to the "Pfam-A.hmm" file
   --bigslice_cutoff BIGSLICE_CUTOFF
                         BiG-SLiCE cutoff value (default = 0.4)
   --bigscape_cutoff BIGSCAPE_CUTOFF
                         BiG-SCAPE cutoff value (default = 0.5)
+  --force               Override the output in the existing output directory
 `````

 - ````` --input_dir `````: Path to the input directory containing all BGC (.gbk) files to be clustered into Gene Cluster Families (GCFs)

 - ````` --mibig `````: This parameter indicates whether to include MiBiG (v4.0) BGCs for clustering or not.
 Using this parameter will **include MiBiG BGCs** along with input BGCs for clustering